-Texas wind energy provides the state with \$3.3 billion in societal benefits per year.
+Wind energy provides the Southwest Power Pool region (Kansas, Oklahoma, Nebraska, and parts of New Mexico, Texas, Arkansas, and Missouri) with \$2.8 billion in societal benefits per year.
 These benefits include reducing the cost of producing electricity, protecting consumers from increases in the price of other fuels, and reducing public health costs by eliminating harmful pollution.
-By protecting against electricity and fuel price increases and reducing the need to operate the most expensive power plants, wind energy provides Texas consumers with \$1.2 billion per year in gross benefits.
-These benefits are in addition to the thousands of jobs and billions of dollars in economic development wind energy brings to Texas.
+By protecting against electricity and fuel price increases and reducing the need to operate the most expensive power plants, wind energy provides the region's consumers with \$1.2 billion per year in gross benefits.
+These benefits are in addition to the thousands of jobs and billions of dollars in economic development wind energy brings to the Southwest Power Pool (SPP) region.

-Each MWh of wind energy, enough to power a typical home for an average month, provides around \$100 in benefits to society and around \$36 in benefits to consumers.
+One MWh of wind energy in SPP, enough to power a typical home for an average month, provides over \$109 in economic benefits to society and \$47 in benefits to consumers on average.
 These are calculations of gross benefits, without accounting for the cost of wind generation.
-However, given that recent utility wind power purchase agreements in Texas are priced well below this amount, and that the cost of the renewable production tax credit is very small, the benefits of new wind generation in Texas greatly exceed the costs.
-These results therefore indicate that adding new wind generation in Texas provides large net benefits to society and consumers.
+However, given that recent utility wind power purchase agreements in SPP are priced well below this amount, and that the cost of the renewable production tax credit is very small, the benefits of new wind generation in the region greatly exceed the costs.
+These results therefore indicate that adding new wind generation in SPP provides large net benefits to society and consumers.

 Wind power's recent cost reductions have played a critical role in making wind into a major source of net benefits.
-In the last several months, both the Department of Energy and Wall Street investment firm Lazard released data documenting that the cost of purchasing wind energy has fallen by more than half over the last five years.
+In the last several months, both the Department of Energy3 and Wall Street investment firm Lazard4 released data documenting that the cost of purchasing wind energy has fallen by more than half over the last five years.
 Wind's cost reductions are due to technological advances, such as larger wind turbines providing access to higher quality wind resources at lower cost, as well as the economies of scale associated with creating a wind industry supply chain in the United States, which now has more than 500 manufacturing facilities in 43 states.

-These cost reductions translate directly into savings for consumers.
-As a recent example, a wind purchase by the Grand River Dam Authority in Oklahoma is expected to save its customers about \$50 million over the project's lifetime.
-Iowa utility MidAmerican Energy announced that a new wind purchase would "stabilize electric rates over the long term by providing a rate reduction totaling \$10 million per year."
-Three wind projects under construction for Southwestern Public Service, which serves 262,000 electric customers in the Texas Panhandle, will save \$590 million in fuel costs over 20 years.
+These cost reductions translate directly into savings for consumers.5 As a recent example, a wind purchase by the Grand River Dam Authority in Oklahoma is expected to save its customers about \$50 million over the project's lifetime.6 Iowa utility MidAmerican Energy announced that a new wind purchase would "stabilize electric rates over the long term by providing a rate reduction totaling \$10 million per year."7 Three wind projects under construction for Southwestern Public Service, an SPP utility, will save \$590 million in fuel costs over 20 years.8